munificent/magpie/doc/site/markdown/error-handling.md

 Unlike a returned error, a thrown error will not be given back to the calling code.
 Instead, Magpie will continue to unwind the callstack, causing each successive method to immediately return until the error is *caught*.

-Errors are caught using a catch clause, which is `catch` followed by a [pattern](patterns.html), followed by `then`, and finally the expression or block to execute when an error is caught.
+Errors are caught using a *catch clause*, which is `catch` followed by a [pattern](patterns.html), followed by `then`, and finally the expression or block to execute when an error is caught.

     :::magpie
     def canDivide?(numerator is Int, denominator is Int)